stefanos990/stefanos990.github.io/projects/illustrating_pi.md

 <div class="message">
   The Result
 </div>
 Voila!
-That's how the first 10k pi's digits are illustrated.
+Here's how the first 10,000 pi's digits are illustrated.

 <table align="center">
   <tr>